-Equine pythiosis occurs in three distinct forms in horses: cutaneous, gastrointestinal, and rhinofacial.
+Equine pythiosis can occur in three different forms in horses: cutaneous, gastrointestinal, and rhinofacial.
 The cutaneous form of the disease is generally associated with the onset of large, ulcerative, proliferative, pyogranulomatous lesions affecting the outer layers of the skin.
-It is most commonly found along the horse's legs, belly, and face---areas which are most likely to have had direct contact with the water source.
+The lesions are most commonly found along the horse's legs, belly, and face---areas which are most likely to have had direct contact with the water source.
 Cutaneous pythiosis generally starts out as a minor wound which doesn't heal, progressing to the formation of granulation tissue and necrotic cells, which turn into yellow to gray crater or coral-like structures (referred to as kunkers).

-Where found P. insidiosum is an opportunistic pathogen that lives in warm stagnant water and usually most abundant during the rainy season.
-Most cases of equine pythiosis have been associated exposure to swamps or marshes, where horses either habitually graze in water, or are flood-bound, standing in water for long periods.
+P. insidiosum is an opportunistic pathogen that lives in warm stagnant water and usually most abundant during the rainy season.
+Most cases of equine pythiosis have been associated with exposure to swamps or marshes in horse pastures, especially if flooding or overflow of water occurs.